Angrones/Glimmer-and-Gloom/README.md

 ---
 A fork of [**jraynolds**](https://github.com/jraynolds)'s [**Glimmer and Gloom Script**](https://github.com/jraynolds/Glimmer-and-Gloom).
 This fork includes:
-- A fix for the "TypeError: can only concatenate str (not "int") to str" and Ending game 1 > Beginning game 11 error;
+- A (potential) fix for the "TypeError: can only concatenate str (not "int") to str" and Ending game 1 > Beginning game 11 error;
 - An In-depth Installation and Script Setup;
 - A rundown of the basis;
 - An in-depth explanation of how Confidence and the PNGs works for those who still have troubles figuring this out.